How Much Does Skylight Installation Cost in 2026?

 Do skylights leak?

 Modern skylights installed correctly with manufacturer flashing kits rarely leak.
 Most skylight leaks are caused by improper installation, damaged flashing, or failed seals on units over 15-20 years old.
+Using the correct manufacturer-specific flashing kit virtually eliminates leak risk.

 How long do skylights last?